emacs-mirror/emacs/mps/manual/source/pool/index.rst

            that these properties are not mutually exclusive, although the MPS does not provide a pool class that satisfies both.

     ..
-[11] Blocks "are scanned" if the MPS :term:`scans <scan>` them for references; blocks "must be formatted" if they are described to the MPS by an :term:`object format`.
+[11] Blocks "are scanned" if the MPS :term:`scans` them for references; blocks "must be formatted" if they are described to the MPS by an :term:`object format`.
 At present, the MPS only knows how to scan blocks using the :term:`scan method` from an object format, but the MPS